NALTP/Rules/README.md

   - (1) NALTP signups and announcements will be facilitated via the NALTP Discord and subreddit.
     - (a) [Invite link](https://discord.com/invite/JCyQaZH)
     - (b) [Subreddit](https://www.reddit.com/r/MLTP/)
-    - (c) Sign up by messaging "!mltp" to the TToC_BOT.
+    - (c) Sign up by messaging "!naltp" to the TToC_BOT.

 #### Section B - Leagues
   - (1) NALTP will be comprised of three leagues, each with its own schedule, rule variations and set of teams.